resource-watch/slate/source/includes/api/_metadata.md

                 },
                 "language": "en",
-                "name": "Urban Population with Access to an Improved Water Source", "description": "The Percentage of Urban Population with Access to an Improved Water Source is derived by the WHO/UNICEF Joint Monitoring Programme based on national censuses and nationally representative household surveys.
-The coverage rates for water and sanitation are based on information from service users on the facilities their households actually use rather than on information from service providers, which may include nonfunctioning systems.
-WHO/UNICEF define an improved drinking-water source as one that, by nature of its construction or through active intervention, is protected from outside contamination, in particular from contamination with fecal matter.
-Improved water sources include piped water into dwelling, plot, or yard; piped water into a neighbor's plot; public tap/standpipe; tube well/borehole; protected dug well; protected spring; and rainwater.
-These data are produced annually; for additional information, please see http://data.worldbank.org/indicator/SH.H2O.SAFE.UR.ZS.", "source": "UN WHO/WHO UNICEF JMP WSS",
+                "name": "Urban Population with Access to an Improved Water Source", "description": "The Percentage of Urban Population with Access to an Improved Water Source is derived by ...", "source": "UN WHO/WHO UNICEF JMP WSS",
                 "info": {
                     "data_download_link": "null",